 It’s no secret that canines and humans make great companions.
-The benefits for the human are; a dog will give you unconditional love, loyalty and lifelong friendship.
-In return, your canine friend asks for food, water, shelter, safety, regular veterinary check-ups and plenty of exercise.
-In fact, did you know that if you don’t take proper care of your dog, he is likely to suffer not only from physical ailments but also behavioral problems?
+A dog will give you unconditional love, loyalty and lifelong friendship.
+In return, your canine friend asks for food, water, shelter, safety, regular veterinary check-ups and plenty of exercise, along with your friendship.
+In fact, did you know that if you don’t take proper care of your dog, he is likely to suffer not only from physical ailments but also behavioural problems?

 To help you, we’ve compiled a list of some of the frequently asked questions we receive here at our rescue and rehoming centre; and, so far, we’ve managed to answer them all.
 Take a look at our information below; we’re sure you’ll find it useful for both you and your furry friend.

 What do I feed my dog?

 A healthy, balanced diet is essential.
 Take a look at different foods available and check the ingredients.
 Are they quality ingredients or are they fillers?
 Don’t go spending lots of money; instead, first ask for some samples and see how your dog reacts to them.
 Buy the one he likes best.
 If, however, you are in doubt, discuss your dog’s dietary requirements with you vet.
 Make sure your dog has access to fresh, clean, water at all times.
 Tip: A complete, dry dog food helps keep his teeth clean.

 Our dogs here at the DSPCA are fed a Purina Pro Plan dry food only diet as their stable diet.
 If you would like to add variety to their food, there are lots of healthy options that you can add to their dry food at feeding time, such as:

 - Green vegetables e.g. lettuce, cabbage, broccoli, peas, carrots

 - Fish oils